-With her education in the fields of Hebrew linguistics and theoretical translation studies and strong background in publishing, Rachel established the IsraPulp Collection of Hebrew-language popular litrature, the only such collection of rare pulps (1930s–current).
+Based on her education in the fields of Hebrew linguistics and theoretical translation studies and background in publishing, Rachel established the IsraPulp Collection of Hebrew-language popular litrature, a special collection of rare pulps, uncanonical literature, and subversive political print material (1930s–current).
 She is the curator of this collection since its inception in 2004.

 Master of Arts.
 Information Resources and Library Science.
 University of Arizona.
 Tucson, AZ.
 2007.

 Master of Arts.
 Translation Studies.
 Tel Aviv University.
 Summa cum laude.
 2002.
 MA Thesis: Yaʻakov Orland as a Translator of Children’s Literature.
 [Hebrew; OCLC 233405350]

 Editing Certificate.
 Bar Ilan University.
 1993.